Do Google Ads Work for Restaurants?

 Example Display Campaign: What are display ads?

-Display ads are typically image ads that show on other websites, within Gmail, or on YouTube (although you can use text ads as well in Display campaigns).
+Display ads are typically image/banner ads that show on other websites, within Gmail, or on YouTube (although you can use text ads as well in Display campaigns).
 Unlike search ads that are keyword driven, Display ads use different targeting methods.

 For most restaurants, Remarketing ads (i.e. serving ads to people who have previously visited your website) are some of the most common types of Display ads and often cost very little compared to Search ads.